John Neff (musician)

-John Neff is an American musician based out of Athens, Georgia.
+John Neff is an American musician based in Athens, Georgia.
 He is most known for playing guitar and pedal steel guitar.

 Background

-Neff is originally from Columbus, Ohio and moved to Savannah, Georgia when he was 11.
-He moved to Athens, Georgia in his early twenties, at which time he started playing pedal steel guitar, for which he is better known.
-He received his first guitar at age 9 and began learning how to play, and began his music career when he arrived in Athens, Georgia.
+Neff is originally from Columbus, Ohio, and moved to Savannah, Georgia, when he was 11.
+He moved to Athens in his early twenties, at which time he started playing pedal steel guitar, for which he is best known.
+He received his first guitar at age 9 and began learning how to play; he started his music career when he arrived in Athens.
 Some of his influences include BJ Cole, Buddy Emmons, David Lindley, and Lloyd Green.